vicharanashala/vibe/backend/ai_engine/AI-Eng-Documentation.md

 4.  **AI Model Selection and API Key (Frontend):**
     *   The user selects the AI model to use for question generation from the `<select id="model-selection">` dropdown.
 Options are Gemini API and Ollama API.
     *   If Gemini API is selected, the user must provide a valid Gemini API key in the `<input type="text" id="user-api-key">` field.
 This field is displayed conditionally using JavaScript based on the selected model.
 The API key is validated as `required` only when Gemini is selected.
     *   If Ollama API is selected, the API key field is hidden, and a default API key ("ollama1064") is used as a placeholder.

 5.  **Data Processing and Batching (Frontend):**
     *   Before sending the data to the backend, the frontend divides the videos into batches to avoid hitting the rate limits of the Gemini 1.5 Flash API.
     *   The `createBatches` function in the Javascript code calculates the batches such that each batch contains a maximum of 15 segments.
 This helps prevent rate limiting issues when using the Gemini API.

-6.  **Question Generation (Frontend & Backend):**
+6.  **Question Generation and Transcript Upload (Frontend & Backend):**
     *   The frontend makes an asynchronous POST request to the backend endpoint `/questions/process_video` (defined in `app/routers/question.py`) for each batch of videos.
     *   The request body contains a JSON object with the following fields:
         *   `url`: The URL of the YouTube video.
-        *   `user_api_key`: The user's Gemini API key (or "ollama1064" if Ollama is selected).
+        *   `user_api_key`: The user's API key (or "ollama1064" if Ollama is selected).
         *   `timestamps`: A list of timestamps (in seconds) defining the start times of each segment.
         *   `segment_wise_q_no`: A list of the number of questions to generate for each segment.
         *   `segment_wise_q_model`: A list of the question types (Analytical or Case Study) for each segment.
+    *   The backend processes the video to generate questions.
+The full video transcript is also extracted and uploaded to the vector database for RAG (Retrieval Augmented Generation).

-7.  **Backend Processing (app/services.py & app/question\_generation/services.py):**
+7.  **Backend Processing for Question Generation and RAG (app/services.py & app/question\_generation/services.py & app/rag.py):**
     *   The backend processes the request using the `process_process_video` function in `app/services.py`.
-This function orchestrates the question generation process.
+This function orchestrates both the question generation process and the transcript upload for RAG.
     *   **AI Service Initialization:**
         *   Based on the `user_api_key`, either the `GeminiService` or `OllamaService` is instantiated.
         *   If the `user_api_key` is "ollama1064", the `OllamaService` is used.
 Otherwise, the `GeminiService` is used.